ArcturusZhang/Mahjong/README.md

 ## TODO List

-### 2018/10/29
+### 2019/04/24

-1. Richi cannot be performed when a player's point is low (DONE)
+1. Richi cannot be performed when a player's point is low

-1. Player cannot discard same tile or strongly related tiles after claimed an open (DONE)
+1. Player cannot discard same tile or related tiles after claimed an open

-1. Add item to RoundStatus how many richi stick are placed on the board (Done)

-1. Rework RoundStatus, assign this information to a new Networked Object (Done)

-1. Logic for rong and tsumo

 1. Detailed data struct describing points transfer